The strong coupling constant: State of the art and the decade ahead: alphasmZ world average A uthors: J. H uston (MSU, E ast L ansing ), K. R abbertz (KIT, K arlsruhe ), G. Z anderighi (MPP, M unich )

 We summarize here the current procedure used in the Particle Data Group (PDG)~\cite{Zyla:2020zbs} to obtain the world average value of $\alphasmZ$ and its uncertainty, and we discuss future prospects for its improvement.

-All observables involving the strong interaction depend on the value of the strong coupling constant.
-This implies that a number of different observables can be used to determine the coupling constant, provided that a suitable theoretical prediction is available for that observable.
-The following considerations are used to assess if a particular observable is suitable for use in the determination of the strong coupling constant: \begin{itemize} \item[$\bullet$] The observable's sensitivity to $\alphas$ as compared to the experimental precision.
+Any physics observables where the strong interaction is involved (directly, or through loop corrections) depend on the value of the strong coupling constant.
+This implies that a number of different observables can be used to determine the QCD coupling constant, provided that a suitable pQCD theoretical prediction is available for that observable.
+The following considerations are taken into account to assess if a particular observable is suitable for use in the determination of the strong coupling constant: \begin{itemize} \item[$\bullet$] The observable's sensitivity to $\alphas$ as compared to the experimental precision.
 For example, for the $\epem$ cross section to hadrons (\eg\ the $R$ ratio), QCD effects are only a small correction, since the perturbative series starts at order $\alphas^{0}$, but the experimental precision is high.
 Three-jet production, or event shapes, in $\epem$ annihilation are directly sensitive to $\alphas$ since they start at order $\alphas$.
 Four- and five-jet cross-sections start at $\alphas^2$ and $\alphas^3$ respectively, and hence are very sensitive to $\alphas$.
 However, the precision of the measurements deteriorates as the number of jets involved increases.

 \item[$\bullet$] The accuracy of the perturbative prediction, or equivalently of the relation between $\alphas$ and the value of the observable.
 The minimal requirement is generally considered to be an NLO prediction.
-The PDG imposes now that at least NNLO accurate predictions be available.
+The PDG imposes now that at least NNLO-accurate predictions be available.
 In certain cases where phase space restrictions require it, fixed-order predictions are supplemented with resummation.
 An improved perturbative accuracy is necessary to guarantee that the theoretical uncertainty is assessed in a robust way.

 \item[$\bullet$] The size of nonperturbative effects.
-Sufficiently inclusive quantities, like the $\epem$ cross section to hadrons, have small nonperturbative contributions $\sim {\rm \Lambda}^4/Q^4$.
+Sufficiently inclusive quantities, like the $\epem$ cross section to hadrons, have small nonperturbative contributions, power corrections of order $\sim {\rm \Lambda}^4/Q^4$.
 Other quantities, such as event-shape distributions, typically have contributions $\sim {\rm \Lambda}/Q$.
 All other aspects being equivalent, observables with smaller nonperturbative corrections are preferable.

 \item[$\bullet$] The scale at which the measurement is performed.
 An uncertainty $\delta$ on a measurement of $\alphas(Q^2)$, at a scale $Q$, translates to an uncertainty $\delta' = (\alphas^2(m_\mathrm{Z}^2)/\alphas^2(Q^2)) \cdot\delta$ on $\alphasmZ$.
 For example, this enhances the already important impact of precise low-$Q$ measurements, such as from $\tau$ decays, in combinations performed at the $m_\mathrm{Z}$ scale. \end{itemize}